PhilMele/M1Project/README.md

 Stack Overflow community for general answers regarding `Boostrap` classes and `Javascript`.

-Gareth Mc Girr who guided through this project, in particular to increase performance of the pages on mobile view by using WEBP formats.
+Gareth Mc Girr who guided me through this project, in particular to increase performance of the pages on mobile view by using WEBP formats.

-Images were taken from the businesses' offical websites and newspaper (Visit Caerphilly, Cadw, Transport for Wales).
+Images were taken from the businesses' offical websites and newspaper (Visit Caerphilly, Cadw, Transport for Wales, Tramshed Tech..).

 The processes of the images into "anime like" pictures is done through `Stable Diffusion` and `Imageehan` - a big thank you to Sonic who runs Imageehan.
 It's a great product.